Welcome to EdPowerment

 Why EdPowerment

-EdPowerment is a powerful way for those who know first-hand the impact of education to share these benefits with the least fortunate.
-Our U.S. Board has worked on the ground in Tanzania for over a decade through multiple visits each year and extended stays.
-The resulting insight produces uncommon results: young people, otherwise unable to conceive of a future, are becoming professionals and skilled workers, while some of the poorest community members have changed their prospects through our interventions.
+EdPowerment is a powerful way for those who have benefitted from a quality education to share these benefits with the least fortunate.
+Our U.S. Board has worked on the ground in Tanzania for over 15 years through multiple visits each year and extended stays.
+Because of this commitment, motivated young people, once deprived of educational access, are now professionals and skilled workers throughout Tanzania and in their own communities.

 Our Work Today

-MALNUTRITION PREVENTION PROGRAM: EdPowerment has formalized its food relief intervention begun in 2022.
-Coordinating with local educational and social service authorities, we now feed students and families where extreme hunger exists in the villages we serve Learn more.
+EdPowerment has formalized its food relief intervention begun in 2022.
+Coordinating with local educational and social service authorities, we now feed students and families where extreme hunger exists in the villages we serve .
+Learn more.

 Impact

-Since 2010, EdPowerment has partnered with local organizations, non-profits and secondary schools to enable the life-changing benefits of education:
+A personalized, holistic approach, coupled with deliberate financial management, underpin our work.
+We strive to build relationships and culturally-aware processes that can best yield successful outcomes.
+Since 2010 EdPowerment has partnered with local organizations, non-profits and secondary schools to enable the life-changing benefits of education.

 Higher-Education Sponsorships (Ongoing)

-Connects Autism Tanzania: Our guidance and support of from 2010 – 2020 opened doors for societal acceptance and educational inclusion of those with autism and other cognitive disabilities.
+From 2010 – 2020, our guidance, support and funding opened doors for societal acceptance and educational inclusion of those with autism and other cognitive disabilities.
 See Support and Impact Data